December 1983: Van Halen Release JUMP

 JUMP

-Over four minutes of pure pop energy, the synth-heavy tune--released in December 1983--catapulted Van Halen to the top of the charts to earn the band's first and only No. 1 single on the Billboard Hot 100 on February 25, 1984, locking down on the top spot for five weeks.
+Over four minutes of pure pop-rock energy, "Jump"--released in December 1983--catapulted Van Halen to the top of the Billboard Hot 100 for the week of February 25, 1984, locking down the top spot for five straight weeks.